nigelhorne/vwf/README.md

 Finally change conf/index.l4pconf to the logging mechanism of your choice.

+The database system is yet to be documented, but essentially it provides a simple way to include dynamic data in your templates.

 Worked example:

 I set up http://bandsman.mooo.com/~njh to print a simple Hello, World.